 Our Verdict

-Kindfull dry cat food receives the Cat Food Advisor rating, 3.5 stars
+Kindfull dry product range is made of eight recipes which all receive the Cat Food Advisor rating, 3.5 stars.

 This range of food lists animal protein as the first ingredient.
 However, protein levels are relatively low and plant-based proteins are included.
 Carbohydrate content is high and vitamins and minerals have been added.